Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB101', 'Automating HTML File Upload Boxes')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB101.aspx">KB101</a> Automating HTML File Upload Boxes

 Sometimes you have to automate the uploading of files using an HTML file upload control.
-This article explains how to record and playback such a script.
+This articleВ explains how to record and playback such a script.

 ### <a onclick="return RegisterKbClick('KB98', 'Code Completion of Native JavaScript Objects')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB98.aspx">KB98</a> Code Completion of Native JavaScript Objects

 Rapise has built-in code completion logic that lets it suggest the available list of functions for a specific object.
-However since JavaScript is fundamentally an un-typed language, for the code completion to work, there are some tips and tricks that you can use.
+HoweverВ since JavaScript is fundamentally an un-typed language, for theВ code completion to work, there are some tips and tricks that you can use.

 ### <a onclick="return RegisterKbClick('KB97', 'Recording Popup JavaScript Confirmation Boxes')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB97.aspx">KB97</a> Recording Popup JavaScript Confirmation Boxes